1. Home

 Framed Cabinets

-Framed cabinets are essentially a four sided box with a frame applied to the front.
-The doors and drawers cover the frame.
-The amount the doors and drawers cover the frame is referred to as the overlay.
-We’ll touch more on this in a later section.
+Framed cabinets consist of a four-sided box with a frame attached to the front.
+The doors and drawers partially or fully cover this frame, a feature referred to as the “overlay,” which will be explained further in a later section.

 1.2 Cabinet Doors and Drawers